Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 How to calculate parental leave for self-employed persons

-The parental allowance is set at a uniform amount of CZK 350,000 (CZK 525,000 in the case of multiple children).
+The parental allowance is set uniformly at CZK 350,000 (CZK 525,000 in the case of multiples for children born by 2025 – for children born in 2026 the allowance is CZK 700,000).
 The parent is then able to schedule the payment of this allowance as he or she sees fit.
-He or she may receive a higher monthly allowance, but the total amount may be exhausted after two years, for example, or he or she may spread the allowance over a longer period of time, but no longer than until the child reaches the age of 4.
+He or she can receive a higher monthly allowance, but the total amount will be exhausted after two years, for example, or he or she can spread the allowance over a longer period of time, but no longer than until the child reaches the age of 3.

 The maximum monthly amount of the parental allowance is based on the daily assessment base determined when calculating the maternity allowance.
 In general, the maximum amount that can be drawn is 70 % of 30 times the daily assessment base.
-If you have not received maternity allowance, the monthly amount of parental allowance is capped at CZK 13 000 per month.
+If you have not received maternity allowance, the monthly amount of parental allowance is capped at CZK 15,000 per month, or CZK 30,000 per month for multiples.
 You can change the amount of the monthly parental allowance once every three months.

 Once you move from maternity to parental leave and start receiving parental allowance, you can start your business again.
-The only change is that your business will switch from your main activity to a secondary activity.
+The only change is that your business will switch from your main activity to a secondary activity while you are on maternity leave.
 This is an advantageous change for you because it will significantly reduce the compulsory contributions to health and social security.
-The same applies to you if you are just starting out in business when you are a parent.
+The same applies to you if you are just starting out in business on parental leave.

 In this case, the health insurance contributions are calculated on your real income and nothing like the mandatory minimum contributions applies to you.
-You do not have to pay social security at all, but only if your annual profit does not exceed CZK 111,736.
-If you exceed this threshold, you will be obliged to pay a minimum advance of CZK 1,496 per month.
+You don’t have to pay social insurance at all, but only if your annual profit does not exceed CZK 117,521.
+If you exceed this threshold, you will be obliged to pay a minimum advance of CZK 1 574 per month.

 Tip for article